 Students who are approved to take either Acting II: Sondheim or Acting II: Solo Performance without having taken Acting I will have to take Acting I before being eligible for another Acting II class.

 Since placement in an acting course may mean that someone else does not get into the course, the Department regards this application as making a serious commitment to the courses you itemize.
 Students who are placed in a course they have selected and then do not attend will be unlikely to be placed in an acting course next semester.

 2. Audition for Shows.
 Students planning to audition for shows should fill out the form: see the sections on auditioning for shows.
 The form should be submitted prior to 5pm on September 8 if you are planning to audition that evening.
 Auditions will begin very shortly after the 6pm meeting concludes on September 8—auditioners should plan to attend the meeting.
-We will hold auditions only on Tuesday evening, and further details about the audition format—which will be online—will be forthcoming; as usual, students should prepare a 60-second monologue, memorized.
+We will hold auditions only on Tuesday evening.
+As usual, students should prepare a 60-second monologue, memorized.
 Callbacks will be held beginning 6pm September 9, and actors may be called back for both shows.
 Casts will be announced by noon on Thursday, September 10.
 The first rehearsal for Electra will be Monday, September 14, 6:30pm, details forthcoming.

 Auditions for shows information and Zoom meeting links: